Skip to main content

 When a step run by a FlowAction fails, what happens next is controlled by the action’s on error policy:

 The FlowGuard node offers a related mechanism for deliberate bailouts.
-A guard checks whether a named assign is nil or present and then halts the flow, skips the branch, or continues.
+A guard checks whether a named assign is nil or present and, when it fires, either halts the whole flow or skips the current branch.
 Unlike a FlowAction failure, a guard fires by design - it is the flow author explicitly saying “if this precondition is not met, do not run the rest of this path.”

 Aborting a flow